subprocessors

 change-notification policy

 We will publish material changes to this list at least 30 days before a new subprocessor starts processing customer data.
 “Material” means: adding a subprocessor, replacing one with a substantively different service, or expanding the scope of an existing subprocessor’s access to a category of data not previously covered.
-Notifications appear on briven.tech/changelog and are emailed to account owners.
+Notifications appear on this page and are emailed to account owners.

 If a subprocessor change is unacceptable for your use case, you may close your account and export your data without penalty within 30 days of the notice.
+Export is a standard pg_dump over your normal connection — see the Trust page.

 questions

 Contact privacy@flndrn.com for any subprocessor-related question, including requests for the underlying data-processing agreements where they are not publicly available.
+See also the Privacy Policy.